brontolinux/tf-mod-s3inbox/README.md

 The following input variables are optional (have default values):

-### ignore_public_acls
+### allow_policy_change

-Description: Should be always set to true, but you may need to set it to false temporarily to update the bucket policy
+Description: Should be always set to false, but you may need to set it to true temporarily before changing the bucket policy

 Type: `bool`

+Default: `false`

+### disable_uploads

+Description: Update the bucket policy to disable uploads (useful to share data but prevent new uploads in the inbox)

+Type: `bool`

-Default: `true`
+Default: `false`

 ### region